psavery/multiscale/setup.md

 value of the key.

 ## Run the Multiscale Client
 Before running the multiscale client, sure your api key is set up properly (see [Setup an API Key](#setup-an-api-key) above).
 You may also wish to set an environment variable for the api url with the environment variable `MULTISCALE_API_URL` (the alternative is to specify the api url with the `-u` flag every time you run the client).

 The primary dependency for the multiscale client is the girder client.
 Make sure your python3 environment has access to the girder client.

 The client is called `multiscale.py`, and it is located in the "client" directory of the [multiscale repository](https://github.com/psavery/multiscale).

-You can get a sample albany input directory from [here](https://github.com/psavery/multiscale/releases/tag/albany_sample1).
+You can find sample input directories [here](https://github.com/psavery/multiscale/releases/tag/samples).

-Simply unzip it and run `./multiscale.py submit albany albany_sample1` for a test.
-It will upload the data onto the girder server in a private folder in the root called 'multiscale\_data', and it should begin the albany calculation.
-You can check the status of the job with `./multiscale.py list`, and you can check the albany log with `./multiscale.py log`.
-When the status is `SUCCESS`, you can download the output with `./multiscale.py download` (you could also download the input if you used the `-i` flag after the `download` argument).
+Simply unzip one of them and run `./multiscale.py submit <command> <unzipped_sample>` for a test.
+It will upload the data onto the girder server in a private folder in the root called 'multiscale\_data', and the server should begin the simulation.
+You can check the status of the job with `./multiscale.py list`, and you can check the log with `./multiscale.py log`.
+When the status is `SUCCESS`, you can download the output with `./multiscale.py download <jobId>` (you could also download the input if you used the `-i` flag after the `download` argument).

 See `multiscale.py --help` for more info, or `multiscale.py <command> --help` for more info about a specific command.

 # Multiscale Server Setup

 The following script provides most of the setup for installing girder, girder\_worker, and the multiscale plugin on Ubuntu 16.04.

 ```bash